floriandotpy/kinect-juggling/README.md

-Bildverarbeitung
+kinect-juggling
 ================

-Collected code samples for a university project in computer graphics and image processing, mainly working with the Kinect.
-For now this is just demo code until we start working on something serious.
+Realtime tracking of juggling objects using the depth information of the Microsoft Kinect.
+This is the Result - well, work in progress - of a university project in computer graphics and image processing.

 Requirements
 ===